Estella Leopold: Conservation

 Leopold's research in Colorado at the Florissant Fossil beds led her to become a leader in the effort to preserve the area containing this rich fossil evidence.
 The area was to be converted into a real estate development until she and several others filed suit.
-On August 20, 1969, the 6,000 acre area became the Florissant Fossil Beds National Monument.
+On August 20, 1969, the 6,000-acre area became the Florissant Fossil Beds National Monument.

 Other conservation actions taken by Leopold include opposing oil shale development in western Colorado, stopping dams from being built in the Grand Canyon, and helping stop shipping of high-level nuclear materials through the Strait of Juan de Fuca and Puget Sound.
-She serves on the board and has been president of the Aldo Leopold Foundation in Baraboo, Wisconsin.
+She served on the board and has been president of the Aldo Leopold Foundation in Baraboo, Wisconsin.

 Honoraria

 In 1969, Leopold was awarded Conservationist-of-the-Year-Award by the Colorado Wildlife Federation.
 She was elected to the prestigious National Academy of Sciences in 1974, and two years later she was awarded the Keep Colorado Beautiful annual award.
-She served as president of the Pacific Division of the American Association for the Advancement of Science in 1995 and as president of the American Quaternary Association from 1982–1984; is a Fellow of the American Association for the Advancement of Science, the Geological Society of America, the American Academy of Arts and Sciences, and the American Philosophical Society; was the associate editor of Quaternary Research from 1976–1983 and continues to work on the journal's editorial board, as well as that of Quaternary International.
+She served as president of the Pacific Division of the American Association for the Advancement of Science in 1995 and as president of the American Quaternary Association from 1982–1984; is a Fellow of the American Association for the Advancement of Science, the Geological Society of America, the American Academy of Arts and Sciences, and the American Philosophical Society; was the associate editor of Quaternary Research from 1976–1983 and on the journal's editorial board, as well as that of Quaternary International.
 In 2010 she won the International Cosmos Prize for contributions to conservation.

+Death

+Leopold died on February 25, 2024, at a Seattle retirement home.
+She was 97.